ori-drs/director_anymal_b_simple/README.md

     roslaunch anymal_b_navigation_sim sim.launch
     roslaunch director_anymal_b_simple anymal_sim.launch

 The usual ANYbotics ANYmal simulator will start.
 The robot will also be drawn in Director, as well as LIDAR and depth camera sensor data.
+See the video mentioned above.

-In this basic version, you can only 'square up', lie down and stand up.
+In this basic version, you can only command the robot to 'square up', lie down and stand up.
-The python code for these actions is located in anymaldriverpanel.py
+There are quick key bindings to change view e.g. 'r' reset. 't' topview.

+The python code for these actions is located in anymaldriverpanel.py.
 Start there for further development.

 # Further Development

 A more complete interface is available on request from Oxford Dynamic Robot Systems Group.
-It includes all the components which are disabled in the version provided here and works in simulation and on the real robot.
-In addition to the core Director features, features specific to ANYmal Director include:
+It includes all the UI components which are disabled in the version provided here and works in simulation and on the real robot.
+In addition to the core Director features, features specific to ANYmal Director including:

 * An intuitive teleop interface with point-to-point pose control while trotting or walking
-* An Interactive Python interface to ANYmal API
+* An interactive Python interface to the ANYmal API
 * Task execution and scheduling for autonomous missions

 To make the full use of this software requires joining the [ANYmal Research Community](https://www.anymal-research.org/).

-ANYbotics provide excellent controls software, software release and support for ANYmal within the ANYmal Research Community.
+ANYbotics provide excellent control software, software releases and support for ANYmal within the ANYmal Research Community.